JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_4.md

 By implementing caching in our Phi-3-Vision model, we've significantly improved its efficiency for token generation, especially for longer sequences.
 This optimization is important for practical applications of large language models, enabling faster and more efficient text generation.

-In the next part of our series, we'll explore techniques for fine-tuning our model on custom datasets, allowing us to adapt Phi-3-Vision for specific tasks or domains.
-Stay tuned!
+In the upcoming tutorials, we'll explore advanced decoding strategies that allow for greater control over the model's output.
+These techniques will enhance the versatility of Phi-3-Vision, enabling its adaptation to a wide range of specific tasks and requirements.